Updated · Jan 27, 2023

 There are also many companies that could benefit from the blockchain.

-Walmart, for example, adopted a blockchain-based system to trace their food supplies.
+Walmart, for example, adopted a blockchain-based system to trace its food supplies.
 By adopting this technology, mangoes’ provenance could be tracked in 2.2 seconds.
 Before the blockchain, tracing mangoes’ origin took seven days (here’s the full case study.)

 The list of blockchain applications goes on and on.